 Atlanto-dental Interval (ADI)

-Atlanto-dental Interval (ADI) can be affected by numerous diseases, hence multiple research papers look at the changes in the ADI within the patients affected.
-Last year alone had several grade 1a papers published, and several grade 2a papers.
-Most newer papers focus on novel treatment methods such as the atlas-profilax technique.
+In terms of research, there are several excellent graded A and B level studies on the Atlantodental (dens) Interval (ADI) measurement of the craniocervical junction, which measure the atlanto-axial joint (C1-C2 vertebrae).
+An abnormal ADI can be affected by numerous diseases, hence multiple research papers look at the changes in the ADI within the patients affected.
+The last several years alone had several grade 1a papers and grade 2a papers published.

 The atlantoaxial junction is the most mobile joint of the body that is held together by ligaments that allow a great degree of freedom of rotation.
-The atlantoaxial junction is responsible for 50% of all neck rotation, 5° of lateral tilt, and 10° to 20° of flexion/extension.
-Reference
+The atlantoaxial joint is responsible for 50% of all neck rotation, 5° of lateral tilt (i.e. ear to shoulder), and 10° to 20° of flexion and extension (i.e. looking down or looking up).

-Note: XRays / plain radiography / motion xray is often utilized a the preliminary screening tool; although it is known to be poor quality and therefore less than optimal for measurement accuracy.
+XRays / motion or movie dynamic digital Radiography by Konica Minolta are often utilized a the preliminary screening tool, although they are well known to be poor quality and therefore less than optimal for measurement accuracy.

 What can disturb the normal atlantodental interval?

-1. Trauma – One of the most frequent reasons for an irregular ADI is trauma, such as in falls or sports-related mishaps, as this can fracture the dens of the atlas bone.
+1. Trauma – One of the most frequent reasons for an irregular ADI is trauma, such as in falls or sports-related mishaps.

 2. Congenital illnesses – Several congenital disorders, including Down syndrome, rheumatoid arthritis, and other connective tissue disorders, can weaken the ligaments holding the dens to the atlas.